Bartokles/reader/README.md

 ## Usage

-After installation, just select any text and right-click to open the context menu, then click Read.
+After installation, just select any text and right-click to open the context menu, then click "Read selected text".

 ## Roadmap

 - [X] Core tts functionality
-- [ ] GUI to customize options of tts like voices, pitch or volume
+- [X] GUI to customize options of tts like voices, pitch or volume
 - [ ] Multi-language GUI Support
     - [ ] English
     - [ ] Chinese